grucloud/grucloud/examples/aws/route53/dns-validation-record-txt/README.md

-# Route53
+# DNS validation with a TXT record

-The purpose of this example is to create an hosted zone and add some records.
+The purpose of this example is to validate a website domain by DNS validation.
+A TXT record will be created for that purpose.

 ## Resources